-On February 3rd, 2014, the Securities and Exchange Commission (“SEC”) released a draft version of Strategic Plan for public comment through March 10th.
+On February 3rd, 2014, the Securities and Exchange Commission (“SEC”) released a draft version of the Strategic Plan for public comment through March 10th.
 The plan outlines the SEC’s strategic goals for the years 2014 through 2018.

 The Government Performance and Results Modernization Act of 2010 require agencies such as the SEC to “outline their missions, planned initiatives, and performance goals for five years”.